spring-attic/spring-net-vsnet/readme.txt

 	* Type completion
 	* Property name completion
 	* Constructor argument name completion
-	* Property value completion for property of type 'Type' and 'Enum'
+	* Property value completion for property of type 'Type', 'Enum' and 'Boolean'
 	* Snippets integration (inline or by menu)
 	* Quickinfo tooltip for properties and types